-For fiscal 2014, the Compensation Committee determined that it would continue to grant restricted stock units as well as incentive stock options in a manner substantially similar to fiscal 2013, and that valuation of the equity grants, based on the grant date fair value as determined under ASC 718, would be limited to approximately \$2.3 million.
-The number of shares of common stock subject to stock options and restricted stock units granted decreased slightly in fiscal 2014 from the prior year.
-The value of the restricted stock units was equal to 80 percent of the value of the stock options for executives, as determined under the fair value provisions of ASC 718.
+For fiscal 2016, the Compensation Committee determined that it would continue to grant restricted stock units as well as incentive stock options in a manner substantially similar to fiscal 2015, and that the valuation of the equity grants, based on the grant date fair value as determined under ASC 718, would be limited to approximately \$2.5 million for all employees, including the Named Executive Officers.
+The total number of shares of common stock subject to stock options and restricted stock units granted to all employees remained the same in fiscal 2016 compared to fiscal 2015.
+The value of the restricted stock units was equal to 90.6 percent of the value of the stock options for executives, as determined under the fair value provisions of ASC 718.
+For fiscal 2016, all equity grants to employees were made under the 2015 Plan.

-Historically, the equity grants for executives and employees have been considered at the Board and Compensation Committee meetings generally held in November of that fiscal year.
-Starting in fiscal 2013, the Board and the Compensation Committee determined that it would be more appropriate to approve the grants in conjunction with the August meetings to coincide with the Director equity grants and the annual meeting of shareholders.
+The Board and the Compensation Committee approve equity grants for Named Executive Officers and other employees annually in their summer meetings to coincide with the Director equity grants and the annual meeting of shareholders.
 Equity awards are not typically granted at other times of the year for employees, including new employees.
-The exercise price of all stock options granted is equal to the fair market value of the Company's common stock as reported on The NASDAQ Global Select Market on the date of grant, which is defined in the 2007 Plan as the closing price of the common stock as reported on The NASDAQ Global Select Market on the date of grant.
+The exercise price of all stock options granted is equal to the fair market value of the Company's common stock as reported on The NASDAQ Global Select Market on the date of grant, which is defined in the 2007 Plan and the 2015 Plan as the closing price of the common stock as reported on The NASDAQ Global Select Market on the date of grant.
 All options also contain five-year vesting provisions, with 20 percent of the shares underlying the stock option vesting each year following the date of grant.
 The restricted stock units also contain a five-year vesting provisions, with 20 percent of the restricted stock units vesting each year following the date of grant.